louisradtke/rdpms-core/README.md

 More information can be found in [our proposal](./docs/radtke-proposal-distributed-rdm-system-2024.pdf) for the [RDMxSE workshop](https://nfdixcs.org/event/working-workshop-on-research-data-management-for-and-in-software-engineering-rdmxse%EF%BB%BF).

+## Conventions

+- All timestamps are UTC.
+Only on the visualization "layer", they may be converted to local time.

 ## Roadmap

 ### Phase 1: Backend setup (core)